 Furniture which cannot be moved safely or without damage to the home.

 Why: From time to time we will be asked to move furniture in/out of a home that is too large to fit.
 At the customers discretion, with approval from the supervisor, we will attempt to move the item despite the size.
 This typically will result in damage to the home and/or furniture item and is explicitly excluded from any coverage because the potential for damage was apparent and known.

 Items that we assemble or dis-assemble.

 Why: Our movers provide standard assembly/dis-assembly services for common household items (beds, mirrors, etc).
 These items are considered common and necessary throughout a normal move and do not require advanced knowledge or special tools.
 While most items will be taken apart or put back together without issues, we cannot assume responsibility for a service that we provide as a courtesy.

 Electronics such as gaming consoles, computers, stereos, tablets, etc.

 Why: Most of these items will typically be packed by the customer which is excluded from coverage.
 Further, we do not assess the working condition of electronics before moving them.
 Therefore, we cannot know for certain whether or not the item was in working condition prior to the move.

-Despite the long list of exclusions and limitations, we do provide coverage for items that we knowingly and without dispute, damage.
+Despite the long list of exclusions and limitations, we do provide coverage for items that we knowingly, and without dispute, damage.
 Any item(s) damaged during the move must be listed on the work order prior to the completion of your move.
 Any item(s) not listed on the work order are not eligible for coverage.
 Released Valuation coverage will be provided to all items dropped or damaged on site while in the possession of our movers, assuming they do not meet any of the exclusions above.